primary-github/shd-exp/content/Utility/tag taxonomy.md

 Topic tags are used for extra note discoverability.
 Topic tags may eventually evolve into concept notes or index notes once a critical mass of notes accumulate under a topic.
 Topic tags are
 - productivity - notes which pertain to increasing ones productivity in various disciplines
 	- note-taking - notes which describe methodologies or best practices on note taking
+- philosophy - notes relating to philosophy analysis or best practice.